This project is actively being developed.

 state: mounted

-- name: create swap partition
+- name: ensure swap partition exists

 community.general.parted: